Conditions

 Exercise and keeping active are essential parts of this, but you may have to modify how you do things a little.
 Your musculoskeletal physiotherapist can instruct you on how this can be achieved by implementing a bespoke home exercise and self-management plan.
 In the meantime, the below exercise programme can provide a good starting point for this condition.

-9. Polymyalgia Rheumatica Rehabilitation Plan
+9. Polymyalgia Rheumatica (PMR)

-Treatment Plan
+Treatment plan

 The exercises in this programme provide some basic exercises that can help to maintain function and reduce stiffness often associated with the condition.
 This should not exceed any more than 5/10 on your perceived pain scale.

-10. Return to Sport/Normal Life
+10. Return to Sport / Normal life

 As part of a comprehensive treatment approach, your musculoskeletal physiotherapist may also use a variety of other pain-relieving treatments to support symptom relief and recovery.
 Whilst recovering you might benefit from further assessment to ensure you are making progress and to establish appropriate progression of treatment.
 Ongoing support and advice will allow you to self-manage and prevent future reoccurrence.